-In an increasingly busy and connected world, it's easy to get swept up in endless to-do lists, emails and social media feeds.
+With countless projects, tasks and employees to manage, it's easy for leaders to feel drained and misguided.
 But when was the last time you acted mindfully — slowed down, took a breath and focused on just one singular thing?

 Mindful leadership simply means that you are highly aware of what's going on around you, said Richard Jolly, adjunct professor of organizational behavior at the London Business School.

-"It involves the ability to pay attention to your environment, both within the organization and in the broader business environment," Jolly told Business News Daily. "(It means) being present to what is happening in the moment ... (and) listening carefully and nonjudgmentally.
+"It involves the ability to pay attention to your environment, both within the organization and in the broader business environment," said Jolly. "[It means] being present to what is happening in the moment ... [and] listening carefully and nonjudgmentally.
 Mindful leaders are collaborative and able to cope with high levels of uncertainly and complexity without getting overwhelmed."

 Kim Bassett, president and CEO of Norwood Hospital, noted that the ability to tune out the constant flow of distractions on any given day is an essential quality for mindful leaders.

 "Leaders are responsible for taking a lot of data in various forms and turning this information into decisions," Bassett said.
 "We are in constant communication with others through email and text messages.
 Mindful leaders do not let all the constant distractions interfere with their ability to prioritize what issues are most important and will receive their full attention."

 Why mindfulness matters

 Actively trying to be more mindful is one important way to combat what Jolly calls "hurry sickness" — an "understandable reaction to a world that's increasingly complicated and chaotic."